briangeorge8/03-Introduction-to-Git/chapter1.md

 * Different people working on the project can work on different branches, allowing them to work on separate features independently and then merge the features when they’re done.

+**Review work in progress**

+* By looking at the list of pull requests, you can see all of the different features that are currently being worked on; by clicking any given pull request you can see the latest changes and all of the discussions about the changes, check the status of an integration like a Continuous Integration \(CI\) server, or even add your own review to approve changes before they are accepted.

+**See team progress**

+* Skimming the _pulse_ or looking through the _commit history_ allows you to see what the team has been working on.